 Problems with Title to Real Property

-When the title to (ownership of) real property is not clear, the property may be considered to have a cloud on title.
-As one example, there are currently 12 parcels of land on the assessment rolls of Napa County that are shown as having Unknown Owners.
+When the title to, also known as ownership of, real property is not clear, the property may be considered to have a cloud on title.
+As one example, there are currently 15 parcels of land on the assessment rolls of Napa County that are shown as having Unknown Owners.
 Other parcels may have title problems because they are in the names of people without current addresses or who are deceased without any information about their heirs.

-The requirements of a quiet title action in Superior Court are outside the scope of this article but usually include the publication of notices that a claim has been filed for a certain parcel, in order to give other claimants to the property an opportunity to be heard in the action.
-At the conclusion of a successful quiet title action, the court grants title to the prevailing party, thereby "quieting title" to the property.
-This court order or a deed based on the order must be recorded with the County Recorder in order to give constructive notice of the newly established title.
-Anyone who attempts to gain possession of property with a problem title needs to consult legal and title professionals.
+The requirements of a quiet title action in Superior Court are outside the scope of this article but usually include the publication of notices that a claim has been filed for a certain parcel to give other claimants to the property an opportunity to be heard in the action.
+At the conclusion of a successful quiet title action, the court grants title to the prevailing party thereby “quieting title” to the property.
+This court order or a deed based on the order needs to be recorded with the County Recorder in order to give constructive notice of the newly established title.
+Anyone attempting to gain possession of property with a problem title needs to consult legal and title professionals.

 While these articles are not meant to contain legal advice, the author acknowledges the assistance of Paul Carey, Esquire.

 Should you have any questions please contact Napa County Assessor-Recorder-County Clerk John Tuteur at 707-253-4459 or by emailing John.